-While mother nature can be truly beautiful and inspiring, she can also be extremely terrifying.
+While mother nature can be truly beautiful and inspiring, it can also be extremely terrifying.
 From hurricanes to avalanches, the world is constantly threatened by various calamities.
 Man-made disasters are equally rampant these days, given the mass destruction of the planet that is being carried out.
 Moreover, the possibility of these events eventually leading to the end of the human race as we know it is no longer negligible.
 Keeping all this in mind, here’s a list of really good disaster movies streaming on Netflix right now.

 19. The Silence (2019)

 When an unidentified species (that recognizes its prey by sound) invades Earth, the Andrews family embarks on a mission to protect their 13-year-old, Ally, who had lost her sense of sound in an accident years before.
 But when a tongue-less cult wants to take advantage of the teenager’s situation, the family stops at nothing to protect her.
 The horror film, directed by John R. Leonetti, stars Kiernan Shipka, Stanley Tucci, Miranda Otto, and John Corbett.
 The premise may remind you a bit of ‘The Quiet Place,’ but we recommend this movie (despite an already familiar story) for the performances.